microsoft/entref-spring-boot/ui/integration-test-tool/README.md

 # Integration test tool

-This tool runs integration tests against production instances
+This tool runs integration tests against production instances.

 ## How To Use